imkanhaiya/interview-questions/README.md

 ## ASYMPOTIC Notations

 1. ### what are asympotic notations
-Asympotic notations are mathematcial way to describe efficiency of algorithms in terms of time and space complexity.
+mathematcial way to describe efficiency of algorithms in terms of time and space complexity.
 #### Common Types:
 1. **Big O (O)** – Worst Case
 1. **Big Omega (Ω)** – Best Case